This post may contain affiliate links. Read my disclosure policy.

-- ½ c seeds (I used ¼ c each chia seeds and sesame seeds)
+- ½ cup seeds I used ¼ cup each chia seeds and sesame seeds

-- 3 c chopped nuts (I used 1 c each walnuts, pistachios, and almonds)
+- 3 cups chopped nuts I used 1 cup each walnuts, pistachios, and almonds

-- 1-1½ c dried fruit (I used ⅓ c each dried cranberries, cherries, blueberries, and pomegranate juice infused cranberries)
+- 1-1 ½ cup dried fruit I used ⅓ cup each dried cranberries, cherries, blueberries, and pomegranate juice infused cranberries

 - Preheat your oven to 250°F. Line a large cookie sheet with parchment paper or a Silpat.

-- In a large bowl, combine the Dry Mixture Ingredients, EXCEPT the dried fruit.
+- In a large bowl, combine the dry mixture Ingredients, leaving out the dried fruit.